https://research.ouhsc.edu/ Parent Page: Home id: -1 Active Page: Home id: 26708

 TSET Legacy Grants are due on Monday, June 16th by Noon.
 Due to the number of OUHSC applicants ALL TSET Legacy Grants will have a five (5) day deadline for submission to ORA for review.

-They will be due to ORA no later than Noon on Monday, June 9th.
+The complete SoonerTrack ticket and the Stage I Proposal will be due to ORA no later than Noon on Monday, June 9th.
 Applications will be reviewed in the order they are received.

 WORKSHOPS AND SEMINARS

-Inaugural Annual Neurology Research Symposium – Hosted by the Department of Neurology at OU Health – Date & Location: Friday, June 13, 2025, at the Basic Sciences Education Building (West Lecture Hall).
+Inaugural Annual Neurology Research Symposium – Hosted by the Department of Neurology, University of Oklahoma, School of Medicine – Date & Location: Friday, June 13, 2025, at the Basic Sciences Education Building (West Lecture Hall).

 This year’s theme is Vascular Cognitive Impairment (VCI), with a keynote lecture by Farzaneh A. Sorond, MD, alongside presentations from leading researchers in the field.
 The event will include panel sessions, oral and poster presentations, and networking opportunities.